 - Right to Pursue Happiness.
 Natural rights also give the government authority to collect taxes for education, so that children are free to pursue happiness in their preferred career.
 Now let's suppose there is a manufacturer of soccerballs, and there is a shortage of materials to make them.
 The pursuit of happiness is a lower priority than life and liberty, but it still exists.
 If many children are playing soccer at schools, the government can legitimately have the authority, under natural rights, to raise some taxes in order to pay for the increased cost of materials to make soccerballs.
 But as the absence of soccer balls only limits children's' pursuit of happiness to a limited extent, the amount of taxes which the government can collect is proportionally much less.

 So that is the first straightforward example of how natural law works in real-world situations; it is a system of hierarchically arranged needs of the society to prosper.
 It was the beauty of this argument that led me to choose the slug for my blog site: "Yofiel–Beauty in Progress," because Yofiel is the archangel of beauty.

-After the USA declared independence, John Stuart Mill formulated a new theory of utilitarianism, based on earlier work by Jeremy Bentham.
+After the USA declared independence, John Stuart Mill formulated new theories of utilitarianism (1863), based on earlier work by Jeremy Bentham (1781).
 These theories on maximizing happiness provided the following main additions to USA's social contract:

 - Punishment Proportional to Crime.
 In order to maximize happiness of a society, people who break its laws should only be punished as much as the reduction to life, liberty, and the pursuit of happiness that they cause to others.